raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_4.md

-## Task 5: Scratch Blocks: Questions and Answers
+## Task 3: ScratchJr blocks: Questions and answers

-Now check your understanding of ScratchJr blocks.
+Check your understanding of ScratchJr blocks.

-Go through these series of [Scratch Blocks: Questions and Answers](https://docs.google.com/presentation/d/1rnADrJ4il2aOwlDp2zGlmU5mQeYBds5_TG_kUa7jkho/edit#slide=id.g90d2d05bbf_0_372).
-The questions you will be asked are the same as those in the lesson plenaries.
-Slides in yellow are the questions.
-Slides in purple are the answers.
-Don’t cheat!....try to answer the questions before looking up the answers.
+Go through the series of [Scratch blocks: Questions and answers](https://ncce.io/p4TC3b).
+The questions that you will be asked are the same as those in the lesson plenaries.
+The slides in yellow show the questions, and the slides in purple show the answers.
+Try to answer the questions before looking at the answers.

-Once you have completed the slides, click the green button (below right) for the next step in this session.
+Once you have answered the questions in the slides, click the green button (below right) to go to the next step in this session.

-If you need to go back to the list of contents for this session (Session 3), click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).
+You can go back to the [list of contents for this session (Session 3) here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).
-If you need to access the menu for Sessions 1, 2 and 3, click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).
+You can access the [menu for Sessions 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).